World Autism Organisation: History

-The current president of WAO is Dr. Samira Al-Saad.
-She has a PhD in Autism research.
-She established the first center for educating children with autism in the Middle East and North Africa (MENA) region.
-She joined WAO in 2009, and her presidency began in 2018.
+The current president of the World Autism Organisation is Petra Dillmann.
+One of her sons is autistic.
+She established the Autism Association of Namibia.
+She joined WAO in 2000, and her presidency began in 2022.

 Structure

-The membership of the World Autism Organization consists of the general assembly, the council of administration, the executive committee, the secretariat, and the cmmittees.
+The membership of the World Autism Organization consists of the general assembly, the council of administration, the executive committee, the secretariat, and the committees.
 Vice-presidents are chosen from six different areas of the world (Africa, Asia, Europe, the Middle East, North America, Latin America and East Asia/the Pacific).
 The Council of Administration is a collective name for the president, the president-elect, the past president, a vice president from each region of the world, and councillors who act as representatives of affiliated and individual members.
 The executive committee consists of the President, the President-elect, the vice-presidents, the Treasurer and the Honorary Secretary General.
 The Secretariat is chosen by the executive committee.

 Meetings of the General Assembly are held every year, in which the General Assembly elects new members to the Council of Administration.
 Presidents of the organization and members of the Council of Administration serve 4-year terms.
 The President-elect serves a 2-year term.